Service Authentication

 try:

-# The token is already verified by DTZ
+# The token is already verified by DTZ, so you can

 payload = jwt.decode(token, options={"verify_signature": False})